keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 For this understanding, Harris and other American Protestants were indebted to Ritschl and von Harnack.

 #### A Social Christianity to Build the Kingdom
 Unlike England and other regions of Europe, the term Christian Socialist was not widely and consistently received in the United States.
 Initially intended by Maurice as a specifically religious moniker, as opposed to creating ties toward a political philosophy, he eventually refuted the term himself.
-In the United States, the term fell largely out of favor with the majority of Protestants and became associated with a more radical fringe and carried a hint of militancy.^[Phillips, A Kingdom on Earth, xvi] Instead, the term social Christianity gained favor around the year 1880 and enjoyed increased usage through the turn of the century.^[`Do I ite NGram here?
-If so, how?`]
+In the United States, the term fell largely out of favor with the majority of Protestants and became associated with a more radical fringe and carried a hint of militancy.^[Phillips, A Kingdom on Earth, xvi] Instead, the term social Christianity gained favor around the year 1880 and enjoyed increased usage through the turn of the century.

 In  _The Social Gospel in America, 1870-1920_, Handy writes: